Springfield, Virginia: Buildings

 The center of Springfield is at the intersection of Route 644 (Old Keene Mill Road / Franconia Road) and Route 617 (Backlick Road), which historically marked the location of Springfield’s original commercial core.
 This area has seen significant redevelopment since the early 2000s, including the construction of the Springfield Town Center and the adjacent Springfield Community Business Center, part of Fairfax County’s plan to encourage mixed-use development and urban revitalization.

 The old “Garfield” name survives in Garfield Elementary School, one of the area’s long-standing public schools, reflecting a former community name used during the early 20th century.

 One of the most prominent government buildings in Springfield is the headquarters of the National Geospatial-Intelligence Agency (NGA), located at the Fort Belvoir North Area (FBNA).
 Completed in 2011 at a cost of over $1.7 billion, the campus consolidated several NGA facilities from across the region into a state-of-the-art intelligence complex housing over 8,500 employees.
 The building spans approximately 2.4 million square feet and plays a critical role in national security, defense mapping, and satellite intelligence.

-The historic Sydenstricker School, a one-room schoolhouse completed in 1928, is located near West Springfield and was added to the National Register of Historic Places in 2012.
+The historic Sydenstricker Schoolhouse, a one-room schoolhouse completed in 1928, is located near West Springfield and was added to the National Register of Historic Places in 2012.
 The building served as a public school and later as a community center and polling place.
 It remains one of the few surviving rural schoolhouses in Fairfax County and is maintained by the Upper Pohick Community League.

 Other notable buildings in the Springfield area include: